History of As the World Turns: 1980–1989

 One of the more puzzling aspects of the Snyder family involved near-incestuous relationships, the most confusing of which involved Lily and Holden (Jon Hensley).
 Lily was dating safe, kindhearted Dusty Donovan (then played by Brian Bloom) in 1985 when brooding stable boy Holden Snyder taught her how to ride horses.
 Sensing a palpable chemistry between Byrne and Hensley, Marland paired them up.
 The problem was that if Iva was Holden's sister and Lily was Iva's daughter, then Holden was Lily's biological uncle.
 To straighten out the mess, Marland had Iva learn she had been adopted by Emma (Kathleen Widdoes) and Henry Snyder at a time when they believed they could not conceive children.
 Another, more controversial story aspect was Meg Snyder (then played by Jennifer Ashe) falling in love with Josh Snyder in spite of knowing he had raped her sister.
 Marland revealed Josh had been brutally beaten by his father for years, but some fans still never warmed to the Meg/Josh relationship.
 Another Snyder story involved real incest, when Angel Lange (Alice Haining) arrived in Oakdale.
 She had been Holden Snyder's brother Caleb Snyder's girlfriend while he lived in Chicago, and had an abortion.
 On the rebound and angry about Caleb's shoddy treatment of Angel, Holden married Angel and they moved to Europe.
 When they returned a year or so later, Angel refused to give him a divorce even though everyone knew he was in love with Lily.
 What seemed to be selfishness was actually abject terror of what her father Henry Lange (James Rebhorn) would do to her if she were alone.
-Sure enough, one night Henry crawled into Angel's bed and forced himself on her, as he had been doing ever since she was a little girl.
+Sure enough, one night Henry crawled into Angel's bed and raped her, as he had been doing ever since she was a little girl.
 When Caleb learned the fetus Angel had aborted was her own father's, he confronted Henry, who then killed himself out of shame.
 Caleb stood trial due to his unwillingness to expose Angel's secrets to the world, but finally Angel took the witness stand and confessed her father's brutality.
 A few years later, Angel married the eldest Snyder brother, Seth (Steve Bassett) and they moved to New York City in 1993.

 Marland often delved into realistic portrayals of controversial, socially relevant topics in his storylines.
 During his tenure, the citizens of Oakdale encountered AIDS, homosexuality, Native American land rights, incest, euthanasia, and menopause, in addition to the more typical soap opera tribulations.
 Marland always centered his stories around beloved characters and steered away from preaching.
 As a result, viewers accepted the heavy emphasis on social issues.